 Google encrypts Gmail (including attachments) and Drive data while on the move.
-This ensures that your messages are safe not only when they move between you and Google's servers, but also as they move between Google's data centers.
+This ensures that your messages are safe not only when they move between you and Google's servers, but also as they move between Google's data centres.

 Our proven infrastructure handles more than 100 billion search queries each month and scales services such as Gmail to hundreds of millions of users with 99.978% availability and no scheduled downtime.
-Google invests heavily in securing its infrastructure with many hundreds of engineers dedicated to security and privacy distributed across all of Google, including many who are recognized industry authorities.
+Google invests heavily in securing its infrastructure with many hundreds of engineers dedicated to security and privacy distributed across all of Google, including many who are recognised industry authorities.

 Which third parties have reviewed Google’s security practices?